 An important element to growing adaptive capacity is knowledge sharing.
-Knowledge sharing includes initiatives to promote education and awareness of coastal hazards, what the adaptation options are, and how other agencies and individuals can meaningfully be involved / act to reduce the risk of coastal hazards.
+Knowledge sharing includes initiatives to promote education and awareness of coastal hazards, what the adaptation options are, and how other agencies and individuals can meaningfully be involved and respond to reduce the risk of coastal hazards.

-Co-ordination of a knowledge sharing initiatives will further empower and equip stakeholders to:
+Coordination of knowledge sharing initiatives will further empower and equip stakeholders to:

-- Understand coastal hazard risk and adaptation options - · Contribute to community stewardship initiatives - Be informed, empowered and equipped to manage risk to private assets - Be informed of implementation progress of adaptation actions - · Contribute to monitoring.
+- understand coastal hazard risk and adaptation options - contribute to community stewardship initiatives - be informed, empowered and equipped to manage risk to private assets - be informed of implementation progress of adaptation actions - contribute to monitoring.

-Initiatives and activities that Council may undertake as part of co-ordinating a knowledge sharing program include to:
+Initiatives and activities that Council may undertake as part of coordinating a knowledge sharing program include:

-- Promote collaborative action across stakeholder groups (host meetings, facilitate cross-agency communication) - Establishing a collaborative partnership with Traditional Owners - Generate communications materials to raise awareness of coastal hazard risk and the adaptation options being implemented - Seek to manage perceptions on: - o Levels of risk and tolerance - Shared responsibilities in the management of coastal hazard risks. - Communicate the need for adaptive management - Deliver / facilitate training programs and workshops (and link in with community stewardship education initiatives) - Co-ordinate information sharing across agencies (data, maps, monitoring data).
+- promoting collaborative action across stakeholder groups (host meetings, facilitate cross-agency communication) - establishing a collaborative partnership with Traditional Owners - producing communications materials to raise awareness of coastal hazard risk and the adaptation options being implemented - Seeking to manage perceptions of our levels of risk and tolerance and our shared responsibilities to manage coastal hazard risks - · communicating the need for adaptive management - facilitating training programs and workshops (and link in with community stewardship education initiatives) - coordinating information sharing across agencies (data, maps, monitoring data).